Silicon Valley intensifies lobbying on U.S. immigration bill

 "Even through the depth of the great recession, we struggled to fill jobs," said Ardine Williams, Intel's vice president for human resources, before making her case for the bill to lawmakers on Wednesday.

-Earlier this week, another set of executives from Microsoft , Texas Instruments and other big tech firms roamed the halls of Capitol Hill trying to convince lawmakers to pass a comprehensive immigration bill.
+Earlier this week, another set of executives from Microsoft (MSFT.O), Texas Instruments (TXN.O) and other big tech firms roamed the halls of Capitol Hill trying to convince lawmakers to pass a comprehensive immigration bill.

 TECH AGREES TO HELP PASS THE BILL